MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ATPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Remove-ATPProtectionPolicyRule cmdlet to
+Use the Remove-ATPProtectionPolicyRule cmdlet to remove rules that are associated with Microsoft Defender for Office 365 protections in preset security policies.

-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
-For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).
+**Note**: Use this cmdlet to remove a rule only if you plan to immediately recreate the rule using the New-ATPProtectionPolicyRule cmdlet.
+The affected preset security policy won't function without a corresponding rule.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).